Brooks Nader’s Assets Are Barely Contained In Tiny Bikini For ‘Sports Illustrated’

-Brooks Nader is excited for her photoshoot with Sports Illustrated, as she filmed a short clip for Instagram letting her fans know what’s going on.
+Brooks Nader is excited for her photo shoot with Sports Illustrated, as she filmed a short clip for Instagram letting her fans know what’s going on.
 The video showed the model in a super tiny blue velvet bikini, which barely covered her assets.
 She wore her hair down in a middle part, and revealed that she was about to go on her first shot in her first look.
 The shoot is taking place in the Bahamas’ The Cove Atlantis, and fans can look forward to hearing more about the shoot with hopefully more sneak peeks coming soon.

 Another post revealed a second look that Brooks was rocking, which was a more conservative bikini that was dark blue.
 She shook her hips alongside fellow model Jessica Aidi, who wore a bright blue one-piece swimsuit and let her hair down in an afro.